antonklava/PyBT/readme.md

 Lines starting with `#` will be ignored.

     # This is a comment
+    action # You can comment on the same line as well

 ### Importing subtrees/files
 Importing other trees from files is also supported.
 File imports should be done on a new line and with the file path starting with `:`